Gabby Alipe

-Gabby Alipe (born October 13, 1979) is a Filipino singer-songwriter and musician known as the frontman and rhythm guitarist of the rock band Urbandub.
+Gabby Alipe (born October 13, 1979) is a Filipino musician and songwriter.
+He known as the frontman and rhythm guitarist of the rock band Urbandub.
 He was also a co-founder and guitarist of the band Franco from 2008 until his departure in 2012.
 In 2016, he began his solo career and released his debut extended play (EP) A New Strain under MCA Music.

 Early life

 Alipe was born on October 13, 1979, and hails from Cebu, Philippines.
 He is the eldest of nine siblings and the son of author Lollétte-Oliva Alipe and Em Alipe.
 His parents reunited after five years of separation.

 Career

 Urbandub

 Alipe began his music career during high school, initially seeing himself as a guitarist and songwriter rather than a vocalist.
 During his college years in Cebu, he played bass in various local bands.
 After one of his former groups declined to perform original material, he formed a new band with friend Jed Honrado.
 Due to the lack of available vocalists, Alipe assumed the role of lead singer.
 This led to the formation of Urbandub, with Alipe serving as both frontman and rhythm guitarist.

 The band released their debut album, Birth (2001).
 Although the album achieved success in Cebu.
 Their breakthrough came with the release of second album Influence (2003), which received critical acclaim and commercial success.
 The album earned them two trophies at the NU107 Rock Awards 2003: Album of the Year and Song of the Year for the single "Soul Searching".

 His band went on to release several more albums, including Embrace (2005), Under Southern Lights (2007), The Apparition (2009), and Esoteric (2013).